Lollipop (Lil Wayne song): Remixes and covers

-The official remix features Static Major and Kanye West.
-There is an extended version of the remix that has Wayne talking over the original bridge and singing an altered hook, with Kanye singing adlibs, along with a guitar riff near the end.
+The song was officially remixed featuring vocals from Static Major and a verse from American rapper Kanye West.
+There is an extended version of the remix that has Wayne talking over the original bridge and singing an altered hook, with West singing adlibs, along with a guitar solo near the end.
 Other remixes feature Young Jeezy, Gorilla Zoe, Ace Hood, Kurupt, V.I.C., Nicki Minaj, Wiz Khalifa, Tekitek, Rasheeda and Khia, who made a popular female version of the song.
 Another remix was made commemorating the 2008 NBA champion Boston Celtics.
 It features the instrumental used in the main song.

 David Banner's song "Shawty Say" samples the opening part of the Lil Wayne's second verse for its chorus.
 JJ uses elements of "Lollipop" in their song "Ecstasy".
-Drake samples this song on his song "In My Feelings" from his fifth studio album, Scorpion.
+Wayne's protégé Drake samples this song on his song "In My Feelings" from his fifth studio album, Scorpion.